Sara Evans: 2016–present: New record label and career transition

 After spending her entire recording career on RCA, Evans left the label in February 2016.
 Six months later, she announced that she would be signing a contract with Sugar Hill Records.
 However the label underwent a restructuring and Evans ultimately decided to leave the contract.
 In the same year, Evans appeared on the season finale of USA Network's Chrisley Knows Best.
 She performed a new track called "Infinite Love".
 The song was a duet with one of the show's cast members, Todd Chrisley.
 A recording by the pair appeared in 2016 that charted in the top 40 of the Billboard country chart.
 Evans and several of her siblings also competed against the Chrisley family on the 2016 season finale of ABC's game show Celebrity Family Feud.

 Evans had become increasingly frustrated with the country radio's lack of support for female artists.
 "No one seemed to respect all my previous success that I'd worked years to achieve," she recalled in her memoir.
 The frustration prompted Evans to launch her own label titled Born to Fly Records.
 Sony RED partnered with the label to distribute the company's music.
 "Now I'm in the driver's seat, and every decision is made between my managers and me," she commented.
-The label released her ninth studio record in July 2017 called Words.
+The label released Words, her ninth studio record, in July 2017.
 All fourteen of the album's tracks included credits from female songwriters.
 AllMusic's Stephen Thomas Erlewine commented that, "Words offers a sharp and welcome contrast to the bustling digital era."
 Mark Kennedy of the Associated Press praised the album and concluded, "Artistic freedom has never sounded so good."
 Words peaked at number four on the Billboard country albums chart and number 46 on the Billboard 200.
 Despite heavy promotion, its lead single ("Marquee Sign") failed to make a chart appearance.